vistaprint/PointyJS/README.md

 });
 ```

-For more examples, look at [Skinny.js](https://github.com/vistaprint/SkinnyJS) which uses pointy.js within many of its plugins.
+For more examples, see [Skinny.js](https://github.com/vistaprint/SkinnyJS) which uses pointy.js within many of its plugins.

 ## Origin
 pointy.js was written at [Vistaprint](http://www.vistaprint.com).